Homemade Cleaning Products for the DIY Homeowner

 You can add some white vinegar to this cleaning solution and use it to clean mineral deposit stains on shower stall panels, bathroom chrome fixtures, bathroom mirrors, shower stall panels, windows, etc.

 This DIY natural cleaning hack is something that can come in very handy if you’re finicky about spills or have little children around.
 They are simple to make and very easy to use.
+This is one of the homemade cleaning products.

 - 1 cup water